pecknigel/learning-resources/resources.md

 It’s not complete.
 We’re working hard to get comprehensive information online.
 If you’re a student, consider [getting involved](open-tasks) in improving it.

+[MDN Web Docs](https://developer.mozilla.org/) is an extensive site with comprehensive coverage of HTML, CSS and JavaScript.
+Many of the links below are from MDN.

 ## Getting Started

 Getting Started With the Web